UEFA.com conducts a whistle-stop tour of the continent to discover the first families of European football.

 Born in France to a Kalmyk-Polish father and an Armenian mother, Jean Djorkaeff was a defensive marshal for Olympique Lyonnais, Olympique de Marseille, Paris Saint-Germain and Paris FC from the 1950s to the 1970s, playing at the 1966 World Cup during a 48-game international career.
 His son Youri was to win that trophy on home soil with Les Bleus 32 years later, two years before helping France make it a double with victory at UEFA EURO 2000.
-The onus is now on 16-year-old Oan – Youri's son and Jean's grandson, currently playing in the AS Saint-Étienne academy system – to do better.
+The onus is now on 16-year-old Oan – Youri's son and Jean's grandson, currently playing for Évian Thonon Gaillard FC – to do better.

 Ex-Yugoslavia and FYROM defender Boban Babunski had a fine playing career, travelling the world as a central defender with the likes of PFC CSKA Sofia, UE Lleida and AEK Athens FC.
-His sons, David and Dorian, have taken something of a divide and conquer approach: David is in Barcelona's youth academy while Dorian is coming through the ranks with their arch-rivals Real Madrid CF. Excitingly, the family was reunited when FYROM U21 coach Boban called up both his sons. ''A few years ago, football was the reason we were apart as a family, but now it's the reason we're together again and that's made us very happy,'' said David.
+His sons, David and Dorian, have taken something of a divide and conquer approach: David is in Barcelona's youth academy while Dorian is coming through the ranks with their arch-rivals Real Madrid CF. Excitingly, the family was reunited when coach Boban called up both his sons during his time as national Under-21 coach.
+"A few years ago, football was the reason we were apart as a family, but now it's the reason we're together again and that's made us very happy," said David.

 Georgia: the Arveladzes